smolegz/tp/docs/UserGuide.md

 # LookMeUp User Guide

+Greetings!
+Students from the Halls of NUS, are you tired of the hassle of managing your contacts?

-Welcome to LookMeUp, your one-stop desktop app that revolutionizes contacts management for NUS students in hall committees.
+Welcome to LookMeUp, your one-stop desktop app that revolutionizes contacts management for NUS students like YOU, with multiple commitments and multiple groups of friends to keep track of!
 Liking the speed and effectiveness of Command Line Interface (CLI) or visual simplicity of Graphical User Interface (GUI)?
 LookMeUp caters to your needs, it ensures that managing your contacts is quicker and more efficient than ever before.

 So say goodbye to traditional address book applications and say hello to the future of contact management with LookMeUp!